 You will become a better writer and communicator on this course as well: you will refine your essay writing skills as well as your ability to discuss and argue with flair and sophistication.
 You will also develop your skills as an accurate writer of a range of literary and non-literary texts, including prose fiction.

 What topics will I study?

-Component 2 – Examination: Dimensions of Linguistic Variation (2 hours, 30 minutes – 40%)
+Component 2 – Examination: The Language of Poetry and Plays (2 hours – 32%)

 Where does the course lead?

-There are many careers – direct and indirect – which may follow from the study of English Language: Journalism, Linguistics, Publishing, Advertising, Politics, Media, Teaching, Public Relations, Law and Business are just a few possibilities.
+Success on this course indicates to employers and universities the much valued skills of clear communication and sensitive reading.
+It follows that there are many careers – direct and indirect – which may result from the study of English: Journalism, Publishing, Advertising, Research, Teaching, Public Relations, Law and Business are just a few possibilities.